und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 ```

-We can now find the kubernetes token, howver am once again faced with an issue the service account is running as `automation-job-60-9snsw` and has very little in the way of permissions
+We can now find the kubernetes token, howver once again faced with an issue the service account is running as `automation-job-60-9snsw` and has very little in the way of permissions.

-Once again going back to AWX, and reviewing the configation a bit more.
+Going back to AWX, and reviewing the configation a bit more.
 There is a line `serviceAccountName: default` well what if we change this to another account we know has more permissions.

 In the repo for the k8 config we see an account defined `awx-operator-controller-manager` which has a number of permissions, this is likely the account that is used to spawn the individual pods.
+This is also probably just the default service account name and could be found publically.

 ![awx operator repo](images/awx-operator.png)
+*Figure 9: kubernetes config containing service account name*

 Once again update the pod specification